NWChemEx/.github/docs/source/community/pull_requests.rst

 documentation, as long as you open an issue tracking that documentation is still needed.
 Developers are expected to repay technical debt on a relatively timely basis.
 That said, since the infrastructure is going into the main repository, it needs to still be vetted.
-This means it can not still be in the design phase, nor can it be untested.
+This means it cannot still be in the design phase, nor can it be untested.